 NELF’s criteria are designed to ensure that only the best attorneys provide quality legal services to their elder law clients.
 But it isn’t just knowledge and familiarity with elder law matters that makes an attorney a CELA.
 Those who are certified must be able to anticipate issues that arise and are of special concern to senior citizens.

 A CELA must also be able to recognize potential problems that affect older persons or those with special needs, such as:

 - Abuse and neglect

 In addition, the CELA should be familiar with professional and non-legal resources and services that can meet the needs of senior citizens and those with special needs.

 The overall objective of the certification requirements is that attorneys will conduct themselves in a professional manner and adhere to the highest ethical standards.

-Contact a Southern Massachusetts Certified Elder Law Attorney Today
+Contact a Southeastern Massachusetts Certified Elder Law Attorney Today

 At Surprenant & Beneski, P.C., we understand the unique challenges that come with elder law clients.
 In fact, our lead partners are two of only 24 practicing CELA lawyers in Massachusetts.
 Senior citizens deserve attorneys who will represent their interests with knowledge, dedication, and compassion.
 Give us a call today to speak with one of our CELAs, and put our experience and expertise to the test.